joddude/hafenmap/README.md

 ### Installation

-Unzip files to your web-server folder.
+Copy content of hafenmap folder to your web-server folder.

-Paste your google api key in files index.html and js\main.js (YOUR_API_KEY).
+Paste your google api key in files index.html and js\main.js (replace YOUR_API_KEY).

 ### Links